-To make some attempt at getting at what Hardy’s poem grasp, I’ll look at one of the most famous later lyrics, “During Wind and Rain.”
+To make some attempt at getting at what Hardy’s poems grasp, I’ll look at one of the most famous later lyrics, “During Wind and Rain.”
 I was surprised once to see Tom Paulin praise it as among the greatest twentieth-century poems; though I suspect I’d still dissent from Paulin’s reasoning, I understand why he would prize it as he does.
 Something prevalent throughout Hardy’s verse is distilled there, and yet much of its beauty depends on the elusiveness of what that is, when the language is analyzed:

 They sing their dearest songs—